 Welcome to the current real estate market, where multiple offers are increasingly common, and the inventory of available homes for sale has become increasingly tighter.
 Declining inventory, nationwide, has caused U.S. home values to increase

-Closer to home, in northwestern Vermontour agents see similar trends - and those trends are sparking unprecedented multiple-offer situations for buyers and sellers.
+In Vermontour agents see similar trends - and those trends are sparking unprecedented multiple-offer situations for buyers and sellers.
 Laurie Hill, a loan officer at Spruce Mortgage in Burlington, says it is currently common for three of the six loan officers in her office to field calls from potential borrowers on a Monday morning, all interested in the same “hot property” that was listed over the weekend.

 “From a lending perspective, it’s really important to have your ducks in a row.
 The earlier in the process the better,” says Hill.
 She advises borrowers to make a pre-qualifying letter for approval a priority.
 Collect and prepare the necessary paperwork, she says, such as pay stubs and tax returns.
 A credit check is also necessary, and information about the debt-to-income ratio.
 Generally, lenders like to keep it below 43% for all debt when prequalifying a borrower.
 “Of course, the lower the better,” says Hill.